imo-tepp/FinancialTraining/README.md

 ### Central Banks
 - Manage the money supply in a single country.
 Set Monetary policy goals
 - E.g US Federal Reserve or Europe Central Bank
+### Retail Banks
+- Offer public finanical products and services
+- E.g Bank Accounts and loans
+### Universal Banks
+- Provide a wider variety of financial services.
+E.g Commerical banking and Investment services
+### Investment Banks
+- A finacial Intermediary that perform a variety of services.
+- E.g specialist in large and complex financial transactions and acting as a broker or advisor for institutional clients